-The negroni sbagliato (a “wrong” negroni where spumante instead of gin is mixed with Campari and vermouth) was first created at this classic Milanese cocktail bar and is still served today in an enormous glass.
+The negroni sbagliato (a “wrong” negroni made with spumante in lieu of gin and mixed with Campari and vermouth) was first created at this classic Milanese cocktail bar and is still served today in an enormous glass.
 Located in Città Studi, an area buzzing with students, Bar Basso fills up during Salone del Mobile, the annual design week, when it becomes the after-party venue of choice.

 This neighbourhood favourite in Porta Romana, run by brothers Luca, Fabio and Massimo Crinò, is first and foremost a pastry shop.
-But don’t let the display cases full of mouth-watering sweets deter you—Massimo 1970 is equally renowned for its inventive cocktails, many of which are Luca’s own creations.
-Not only does Luca concoct the recipes, he also creates his own vermouth and Campari-style liquor.
+But don’t let the display cases full of mouth-watering sweets deter you: the venue is equally renowned for its inventive cocktails, many of which are Luca’s own creations.
+Not only does Luca concoct the recipes, he also creates his own Vermouth and Campari-style liquor.

-During the day, Otto’s distressed wooden tables are covered in Apple laptops belonging to freelancers.
-But come aperitivo time, the laptops are replaced with glasses of wine and aperitifs.
-Get here early to snag a seat, but don’t be concerned if you’re left to twiddle your thumbs—all ordering takes place at the bar and there’s no table service for drinks.
+During the day, Otto’s distressed wooden tables are covered in Apple laptops that belong to freelancers.
+Come aperitivo time, the computers are replaced with glasses of wine and cocktails.
+Get here early to snag a seat, but don’t be concerned if you’re left to twiddle your thumbs: all ordering takes place at the bar and there’s no table service for drinks.